LUAstro/LUAstro-website/README.md

 <h1>Creating or editing a HTML page</h1>

 Now you know the basics of Web Development, we're ready to move onto specifics.
 Every webpage on **[www.luastro.space](https://www.luastro.space)** has the same basic template.
 Each page has a header LUAstro image, a navigation bar and search bar underneath, some main text, images, or other content, and a footer at the bottom of the page.
-In this section, I will explain how each part of code works for these sections, before moving onto to how to use this knowledge to create new pages or blog posts in the next section. **This part is optional**, as you can likely just copy-and-paste things from the next section if you wish to make changes or additions, but it will provide you with a better knowledge of how the site functions, and I recommend giving it a short read if you have the time.
+In this section, I will explain how each part of code works for these sections, before moving onto to how to use this knowledge to create new pages or blog posts in the next section. **This part is recommended**, as it will provide you with a better knowledge of how the site functions, and allow you to make changes without damaging essential parts of page code.
+However if you just want to make minor editions like creating new blog posts or adding new images to the Astrophotography page, and not create entire new pages, feel free to skip this part.
+Details of how to easily make minor changes will be explained in a later section.

-<h1>The Head and Header</h1>
+<h1>The Head & Header</h1>

-All pages on the site have the same Header code.
+All pages on the site have a similar Head & Header code.
 This code defines the title of the page (on the physical page, on tabs, and even in search engine results), the keywords that give the page as a result when typed in the site's search bar, the top LUAstro image and flavicon, the navigation bar, and the search bar.
 Let's begin!

+<h2>Head code</h2>

 `<!DOCTYPE html>` <br>
 `<html lang="en">`